Critical Role Productions

-Critical Role Productions, LLC is a multimedia production company incorporated in 2015 by the members of the creator-owned streaming show Critical Role.
+Critical Role Productions, LLC is an American multimedia production company incorporated in 2015 by the members of the creator-owned streaming show Critical Role.
 The company's first two shows, Critical Role and Talks Machina, originally premiered on Geek & Sundry.
 The company moved to its own studio space in 2018 and began producing new shows on its Twitch and YouTube channels.
 A split from Legendary Digital Networks was completed in early 2019, at which point Critical Role Productions took over production responsibility.
 Since then, the company has continued to launch new shows independently.

 Critical Role Productions operates under several trade names for different forms of media, including the gaming imprint Darrington Press, the record label Scanlan Shorthalt Music, and the film and television production banner Metapigeon.
 In 2020, they established the Critical Role Foundation, a 501(c)(3) nonprofit organization, to manage the company's charity projects.
 In 2023, Critical Role Productions signed a first-look film and television deal with Amazon Studios, and in 2024, they launched a boutique subscription streaming service called Beacon.

 History

 Geek & Sundry era (2015–2019)

 Critical Role Productions was founded by the members of the creator-owned Dungeons & Dragons streaming show Critical Role in 2015.
 The group had originally begun playing at home in 2012.
 Felicia Day approached them about live-streaming their game on Geek & Sundry after learning about their private tabletop role-playing game from Ashley Johnson.
 To streamline the game's mechanics for the show, its characters were converted from Pathfinder to Dungeons & Dragons 5th edition before the web series began airing on March 12, 2015.
 The company's first show, Critical Role, was a success.
 The company's second show, Talks Machina, premiered on Geek & Sundry and Alpha, Legendary Digital Networks' subscription streaming service, in 2016.

 In June 2018, Critical Role launched its own Twitch and YouTube channels, with cast member Marisha Ray announced as the creative director of the franchise.
 The company then began self-producing new shows and content that did not air on Geek & Sundry's channels.
 The sets for Critical Role and Talks Machina moved from Legendary Digital Network's studios to Critical Role's own studios in July 2018.

 The main cast of Critical Role at WonderCon in 2017.

 The eight founders—the cast members of Critical Role―are the owners of equity stakes in the company.
-Since 2019, Travis Willingham has served as Chief Executive Officer, Matthew Mercer as Chief Creative Officer, and Marisha Ray as Creative Director.
+Since 2019, Travis Willingham has been Chief Executive Officer, Matthew Mercer Chief Creative Officer, and Marisha Ray Creative Director.
 Several senior Legendary Digital staff members joined Critical Role during the split: Ed Lopez, head of digital strategy and operations, became chief operating officer; Rachel Romero, vice president of marketing, took on the role of senior vice president of marketing; and Ben Van Der Fluit was appointed senior vice president of business development.